 Salem Five acts quickly upon receipt of such reports to protect our customers' data and accounts.
-In this case, as a security precaution, Salem Five has Issued a new debit card and your old card will be closed on August 25, 2022.
+In this case, as a security precaution, Salem Five is in the process of closing the impacted account and issuing a new account number.